digao-dalpiaz/DzHTMLText/README.md

 - `&lt;` = `<`
 - `&gt;` = `>`

+> As this component is not a complete HTML language debugger, there is no need to escape the other special characters.
+Therefore, for characters such as accentuation, for example, or other signs, you should use them normally.

 ## Chinese/Japanese/Korean line break

 If you have component width smaller than your text, then it will break to a new line according to some specific chars.